THIS COURSE WILL BE OFFERED AS AN ONLINE COURSE IN Spring of 2021

 Stylistics: 10 pts: Correct use of grammar and diction, sophisticated use of vocabulary, complex sentence structure.

-Bibliography: See, for instance, my Handbook of Medieval Studies, ed.
+Bibliography: For each paper, add a list of 8 relevant titles of secondary literature, nothing from prior to 1980.
+See, for instance, my Handbook of Medieval Studies, ed.
 A. C. (Berlin and New York: De Gruyter, 2010; online in the library).
 Familiarize yourself with the various research sources in our library (MLA, JSTOr, etc.).
 Your outside sources ought to focus on the specific topic that you are addressing.
-The studies that you will consult cannot be from prior to 1960 (the older ones are not necessarily bad, but for learning experiences it is necessary for you to consult the latest research).

 How to cite your secondary source/s :